elliothha/SpotifyColorSorter/README.md

 ## Description

-Currently, the system is built on the basis of KMeans clustering algorithms in order to extract the singular most dominant color in LAB space.
-However, this has led to suboptimal results via the eye test, as some songs out of the majority appear out of place or disrupt what would otherwise be a singularly smooth color gradient.

-In order to correct this, I plan on expanding on the sorting heuristic by extracting a color "palette" of a number of the most dominant colors in an album cover, rather than just a single color.
-From here, I would be able to better sort songs to ensure a smooth gradient and reduce the variability inherent in KMeans causing irregularities.
+Currently, the application is built on the basis of the Pillow ImagePalette module for color palette extraction via clustering algorithms.
+Using this color palette, a set of the three most dominant (i.e., largest color clusters) RGB colors from a given song's album cover is obtained and concatenated into a 9-dimensional vector in LAB space.
+Then, the cosine similarity for each vector representation is calculated and it is upon this heuristic that sorting is done.

 ## Getting Started